 The good news…

-Is that because most Ulcers are going to either be caused by an infection being caused by the H. pylori bacteria or an exposure to certain medications, treating Ulcers most Ulcers can usually be achieved by simply administering antibiotics to kill the H pylori causing the infection or making adjustments to the medications being used.
+That is because most ulcers are caused by an infection caused by the H. pylori bacteria or exposure to certain medications.
+Ulcers can usually be treated by administering antibiotics to kill the H. pylori bacteria causing the infection or by adjusting the medicines used.

 Now…

-Before anyone gets too upset or beings complaining about the simplicity of our definitions that we’re using here, it’s important to understand that we here at IBUSA aren’t medical experts of doctors.
-All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like the ones described above find and qualify for coverage.
+Before anyone gets upset or complains about the simplicity of the definitions we’re using here, it’s important to understand that we here at IBUSA aren’t medical experts or doctors.
+All we are is a bunch of life insurance agents who are really good at helping folks with pre-existing medical conditions like the ones described above find and qualify for coverage.

 Which is why…